-Deputy Director of BNF Indonesia, Yunsiska Ermiasi, also stated that BNF Indonesia and the conservation team would like to thank Christmas Tree World UK for their support in aiding reforestation activities at the Natural Peat Forest Laboratory (LAHG).
+Deputy Director of BNF Indonesia, Yunsiska Ermiasi, also stated that BNF Indonesia and the conservation team would like to thank Christmas Tree World UK for their support in aiding reforestation activities at the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park.
 These funds will be useful in supporting BNF’s activities, particularly for planting and seedling nursery activities which contribute to local community involvement.

 “We hope that this fund can expand the planting area, increase the number of existing seeds and also increase the capacity of the Kereng Bangkirai and Sabaru communities in supporting BNF reforestation activities.
 Hopefully, in the future, there will be increased collaboration between BNF International, BNF Indonesia, and Christmas Tree Wold UK,” she said.

 In addition, the Director of BNF International Simon J. Husson also said that he was extremely grateful to Christmas Tree World for their generous donation to our 1 million trees campaign.
 “Their support will be directly used to plant, monitor and protect over 10,000 seedlings in the coming year, restoring burnt peat-forests, supporting communities and protecting orangutans and other endangered wildlife,” he concluded.